makgyver/fluke/README.md

 ```

 ### Run a federated algorithm
-To run an algorithm in FL-Bench you need to create two configuration files:
+To run an algorithm in Fluke you need to create two configuration files:
 - `EXP_CONFIG`: the experiment configuration file
 - `ALG_CONFIG`: the algorithm configuration file